kitao/pyxel/docs/faq-en.md

 <details>
 <summary>What is the difference between the <code>update</code> and <code>draw</code> functions?</summary>

-The `update` function is called every frame, whereas the `draw` function may be skipped if the frame processing time exceeds the allowed limit.
-This design allows Pyxel to maintain smooth animations regardless of rendering load or interrupt handling.
+The `update` function is called every frame, but the `draw` function may be skipped if the processing time exceeds the allowable limit.
+This design in Pyxel reduces the impact of rendering load and OS interruptions, enabling smooth animation.

 </details>